-To discover potentially hitherto unknown information, online HMEs recipes will be collected and their content will be analysed so as to extract knowledge about (possibly unknown) precursors and HMEs.
-Selected precursors will be then characterized and analysed for determining their explosive properties, feasibility, and potential for becoming a threat.
+To discover potentially hitherto unknown information, online HMEs recipes will be collected and their content will be analysed in order to extract knowledge about (possibly unknown) precursors and HMEs.
+Selected precursors will then be characterised and analysed for determining their explosive properties, feasibility, and potential for becoming a threat.

 ODYSSEUS will be validated in lab and field tests and demonstrations in three operational use cases.
 Extensive training of LEAs' personnel, hands-on experience, joint exercises, and training material will boost the uptake of ODYSSEUS tools and technologies.
 With a Consortium of 4 LEAs, 9 Research/Academic partners, and 5 industry partners, ODYSSEUS delivers a strong representation of the challenges, requirements and tools to meet its objectives.

-MKLab will be the Scientific Manager of ODYSSEUS and will thus oversee all research aspects of the project.
-MKLab will also lead the activities related to the discovery, collection, and analysis of HMEs recipes from online sources being responsible for multilingual textual content analysis, visual understanding of multimedia HME recipes and multimodal analytics for extracting intelligence.
-Moreover, MKLab will lead the task on threat assessment for decision support.
+MKLab is the Scientific Manager of ODYSSEUS and will thus oversee all research aspects of the project.
+MKLab will also lead the activities related to the discovery, collection, and analysis of HMEs recipes from online sources, being responsible for the multilingual textual content analysis and visual understanding of multimedia HME recipes, as well as for developing multimodal analytics solutions towards extracting intelligence.
+Finally, MKLab will lead the task on airborne threat detection and localisation and the task on threat assessment for decision support.